 Nano-cutting fluids are principally fluids containing lower volume concentrations of NPs which are generally used during cutting operations.
-Pimenov et al (Pimenov et a., 2021) presented findings on improvements in machining activities achievable with NPs being homogeneously dispersed in base fluids.
-Given the non-biodegradable nature of most of the conventional cutting fluids currently in use, as well as health-related issues like skin and lung diseases, MQL has emerged as a more environment-friendly option (Padmini et al., 2019).
+Pimenov et al (Pimenov et a., 2021) presented findings on the improvements in machining activities achievable with NPs being homogeneously dispersed in base fluids.
+Given the nonbiodegradable nature of most of the conventional cutting fluids currently in use, as well as health-related issues like skin and lung diseases, MQL has emerged as a more environment-friendly option (Padmini et al., 2019).
 Lubrication failure at higher metal removal and environmental pollution are common problems associated with most conventional coolants.
 Flood cooling is common with this type of machining.
 Hence, the machining environment is usually flooded with hazardous chemicals (Ma et al., 2022).
 This does not align with the SDGs guidelines on responsible production and consumption.
 In addition, the vibration and noise that often result from certain machinery underscore the need to find suitable alternatives that could help address these challenges.
 To proffer a solution to these problems, Jia et al. (2020) suggested the use of viscoelastic damping materials for vibratory noise reduction owing to their low densities, high strengths, and high elastic moduli.
 Furthermore, Feito et al.(2019) identified local delamination as the most challenging impairment associated with machining CFRPs.
 Zadafiya et al. (2021) reported an approximately 58% reduction in tool wear rate by using a nanofluid of 1% volume concentration in contrast to traditional and dry machining.
-Other indicators that increase because of the increment in the concentration of NPs include fluid viscosity, thermal conductivity, and density.
-The challenges encountered with conventional materials in all applications have triggered intense research for the development of both natural and synthetic fiber-reinforced polymer (nano)composite materials to address the aforementioned agelong issues(Bokobza, 2019; Feldman, 2017; Pozegic et al., 2016; Mensah et al., 2015; Kumar et al.,

-2021; Veeman et al., 2021; Medupin et al., 2017; Scholz et al., 2011; Guo and Zhang, 2021; Oleiwi et al., 2022; Sathyanarayana and Hubner, 2013; Salah et al., 2019; Zwawi, 2021; Benzait and Trabzon, 2018; Guo et al., 2020; Sun et al., 2021; Wang et al., 2014; Abdalla et al., 2010; Lin et al., 2020; Zaaba and Ismail, 2019; Arumugam and Ju, 2021; Jawahar et al., 2020; Medupin et al., 2019).
-Some of these polymer nanocomposites are applied in such areas which would require resizing to the design specifications, hence the need for machining with other conventional materials often arises(Mohammed et al., 2015; Jose and Athikalam, 2020).
+Other indicators that improve because of the increase in the concentration of NPs include fluid viscosity, thermal conductivity, and density.
+The challenges encountered with conventional materials in all applications have triggered intense research for the development of both natural and synthetic fiberreinforced polymer (nano)composite materials to address the aforementioned agelong issues(Abdalla et al., 2010; Arumugam and Ju, 2021; Benzait and Trabzon, 2018; Feldman, 2017; Guo et al., 2020; Guo and Zhang, 2021; Jawahar et al., 2020; Lin et al., 2020; Medupin et al., 2017, 2019; Mensah et al., 2015; Pozegic et al., 2016; Sadare et al., 2022; Salah et al., 2019; Sathyanarayana, 2013; Scholz et al., 2011; Sun et al., 2021; Veeman et al., 2021; Zaaba and Ismail, 2019; Zwawi, 2021; Bokobza, 2019; Kumar et al., 2021; Oleiwi et al., 2022; Wang et al., 2014).
+Some of these polymer nanocomposites are applied in areas which would require resizing to the design specifications, hence the need for machining with other conventional materials (Mohammed et al., 2015; Jose and Athikalam, 2020).

-Furthermore, maintaining the chemical stability of nano-cutting fluids is a huge challenge among researchers in the field (Goindi and Sarkar, 2017).
-Zadafiya et al. (2021) investigate an effective lubrication system that meets sustainability requirements without trading off manufacturing efficiency and product quality.
+Furthermore, maintaining the chemical stability of nano-cutting fluids and ensuring its adherence to the sustainable development goals (SDGs) are the major challenge that must be overcome by researchers in the field (Goindi and Sarkar, 2017; Yoro et al., 2021).
+Zadafiya et al. (2021) have investigated an effective lubrication system that meets sustainability requirements without trading off manufacturing efficiency and product quality.
 In another study, Wickramasinghe et al. (2021) opined that most vegetable oils have stability issues resulting in poor cooling performance during machining operations.
 Similarly, Kumar et al. (2023) recently reported that the addition of nanoparticles boosts the lubricating performance of pure oils; adding that the sustainability of machining operations is greatly improved by the reduction of cutting forces, cutting temperature, tool wear, and surface roughness.
-Despite the recent clamor for a paradigm shift from conventional materials to composites (polymer nanocomposites), there is still a dearth of scientific reports on improving manufacturing activities in polymer structures sectors like housing, and automobile manufacturing.
+Despite the recent clamor for a paradigm shift from conventional materials to composites (polymer nanocomposites), there is still a dearth of scientific reports on improving manufacturing activities in sectors like housing, and polymer structures automobile manufacturing.